 “this doesn't mean anything”.

 Read your titles to yourself out loud.
-Assume you only read that one slide’s headline and you don’t know anything else about your business.
-If you can’t explain the idea you’re trying to get across, you have failed.
+Assume you only read that one slide’s headline, and you don’t know anything else about your business.
+You have failed if you can’t explain the idea you’re trying to get across.

 Kill “the problem” “the solution” labels